 4. Writing Tips for a Daughter’s Eulogy

-• Write as you speak.
-Simple language sounds more sincere.
+• Write as you speak; simple language sounds sincere.

-• Balance tears with smiles.
-A gently humorous moment often releases tension.
+• Balance tears with smiles—gentle humour releases tension.

 5. Reading the Eulogy on the Day

-• If you cry, pause.
-Listeners will wait.
+• If tears come, pause; listeners will wait.

-• Consider a back-up reader just in case; love is no less real if someone else lends their voice.
+• Nominate a back-up reader; love is no less real if another voice steps in.

-6. How Our AI Funeral Speech Tool Makes Life Easier
+6. How Our AI Funeral Speech Tool Eases the Process

-At FuneralSpeech.ai we combine your memories with cutting-edge language models to craft a first draft in seconds.
+At FuneralSpeech.ai we blend your memories with leading language models to create a first draft in seconds.

-What the tool does: • Guides you through each section, so nothing important is missed.
+The AI tool: • Guides you through each section so nothing is missed

-• Lets you set length, tone, humour level and even create a poem.
+• Lets you set length, tone, humour and even switch to poem mode

-• Generates instant funeral speech examples to spark ideas.
+• Generates instant funeral speech examples for inspiration

-• Offers unlimited re-writes until it sounds exactly right.
+• Offers unlimited rewrites until the eulogy feels exactly right

-Ready to try?
+Ready to begin?
 Create your daughter’s eulogy here.

 Image